SP-FA/Style-Transfer-Based-on-DFR-and-AdaIN/README.md

 ![./sources/cover.png](./sources/cover.png)

+##### Abstract

+>Style transfer is an attractive point in recent years.
+This tech needs an image to provide its style, and a neural network is applied to transfer the style onto a content target.
+Most of the existing methods aim to obtain the weight parameters by training on a single image feature and continuously optimizing the network structure to improve the computational efficiency and image quality, but these methods only consider the image features from a certain perspective, which may lead to some information loss.
+In this paper, we add Deep Feature Rotation (DFR) to the AdaIN network, which enables us to generate multiple features from one image feature by rotation and train these features synthetically.
+By this method, we can perform comprehensive feature extraction on a stylized image to preserve more complete feature information.
+We have tried different combinations of angles and also compared them with other methods.

 ## Overview

 This is an image style transformation model.
 This model is based on `AdaIN` [1], and a `DFR` layer [2] is added between `VGG Encoder` and `AdaIN` to achieve better style conversion.